-Auto-Union was only a little over 21 years old in May 1945 but it was questionable whether the company would see 22 years.
-The company's factories in Saxony were all within the Soviet Occupation Zone and their empty shells, stripped of all useful material by the Soviet reparations crews, would soon be nationalised by the new East German government.
+Auto-Union was only a little over 21 years old in May 1945 but it seemed unlikely the company would see 22.
+The company's factories in Saxony were all within the Soviet Occupation Zone and their empty shells, stripped of all useful material by the Soviet reparations crews, would soon be nationalized by the new East German government.
 The company's executives, fearing for their lives, had fled to the west after the capitulation of Germany and scattered.
 What remained of the company's assets was either destroyed or lost.
 The future looked very bleak indeed.

 Auto-Union managing director Dr Richard Bruhn and deputy director Dr Carl Hahn found themselves in Bavaria after the war and a core of former Auto-Union management and technicians began to coalesce around them.
 The group decided to undertake an audit of the remaining assets of the company and found this amounted to a small DKW engine reconditioning plant, the sales and service office in Munich, and scattered stockpiles of spare parts.
 DKW's Spandau bodywork factory was located in West Berlin but this was deep inside the Soviet Zone.

 North of Bavaria, in Oldenburg in the British Occupation Zone, former technical director William Werner had founded a small repair and service company for Auto-Union vehicles.
 This bought the legal questions of company ownership and the rights to the name 'Auto-Union' into sharp relief.
 In divided Germany each occupying power instituted their own legal regime.
 Who knew whether there would once again be a single Auto-Union for all Germany or successor companies in each of the four occupation zones?
 Dr's Bruhn and Hahn took immediate steps to protect their interests and registered a new company, Central Store for Auto-Union Spare Parts Ingolstadt Gmbh.